 The undertaking should have organisational and operational structures aimed at supporting the strategic objectives and operations of the undertaking.
-Such structures should be adapted to changes in the strategic objectives, operations or in the business environment of the undertaking within an appropriate period of time.
+Such structures should be able to be adapted to changes in the strategic objectives, operations or in the business environment of the undertaking within an appropriate period of time.

-At group level, the AMSB of the participating insurance or reinsurance undertaking, the insurance holding company or the mixed financial holding company should assess how changes to the group's structure impact the financial position of the affected undertakings of the group and make the necessary adjustments in a timely manner.
+The AMSB of the responsible entity of a group should assess how changes to the group's structure impact on the sustainable financial position of the entities affected and makes the necessary adjustments in a timely manner.

-The AMSB of the participating insurance or reinsurance undertaking, the insurance holding company or the mixed financial holding company should, in order to take appropriate measures, have an appropriate knowledge of the corporate organisation of the group, the business model of its different entities and the links and relationships between them and the risks arising from the group's structure.
+The AMSB of the responsible entity of a group should, in order to take appropriate measures, have an appropriate knowledge of the corporate organisation of the group, the business model of its different entities and the links and relationships between them and the risks arising from the group's structure.

-2.3.
-Sound and prudent management of the business implies among other things a consistent application of risk management and internal control practices throughout the entire organisational structure of the undertaking.
+- 2.3 Sound and prudent management of the business implies among other things a consistent application of risk management and internal control practices throughout the entire organisational structure of the undertaking.
 In order to support this goal, consideration ought to be given to drawing up and implementing a code of conduct for all staff, including the AMSB and senior management.
-Apart from the general code of conduct, everybody in the undertaking also has to be familiar with more detailed codes applicable to their own areas of expertise.
+Apart from the general code of conduct, everybody in the undertaking also has to be familiar with more detailed codes applicable to their own areas of expertise. - 2.4 It is important that the undertaking ensures that it has an organisational culture that enables and supports the effective operation of its system of governance.
+This requires an appropriate "tone at the top" with the AMSB and senior management providing appropriate organisational values and priorities.

-- 2.4.
-It is important that the undertaking ensures that it has an organisational culture that enables and supports the effective operation of its system of governance.
-This requires an appropriate "tone at the top" with the AMSB and senior management providing appropriate organisational values and priorities. - 2.5.
-The undertaking needs to ensure that each key function has an appropriate standing within the organisational structure.
-This requires that their responsibilities and the authority they have to exercise their tasks are clearly set out. - 2.6.
-The operational structure supports the main functions of the organisational structure.
-It identifies the business processes involving material risks and sets out how they should be executed, including responsibilities and information flows, to ensure that these processes are adequately monitored and controlled. - 2.7.
-The undertaking has to document its internal organisational and operational structures and keep this documentation up to date and keep them for an appropriate time frame, taking into account prescribed record retention periods. - 2.8.
-The assessment of the appropriateness of the organisational and operational structure is required both at individual and group level.
-Inquiries addressed by the group supervisor, in cooperation with the college of supervisors, on the appropriateness of the organizational and operational structure may be expected where changes occur in the group's structures, as well as on interconnections and significant transactions between group entities. - 2.9.
-To assess how changes to the group's structure impact the financial position of the affected undertakings and the group itself, the group and the affected undertakings can perform an ORSA, especially when the changes in the group structure are considered to induce a significant change in the risk profile of the group or the affected undertakings.
+- 2.5 The undertaking needs to ensure that each key function has an appropriate standing within the organisational structure.
+This requires that their responsibilities and the authority they have to exercise their tasks are clearly set out. - 2.6 The operational structure supports the main functions of the organisational structure.
+It identifies the business processes involving material risks and sets out how they should be executed, including responsibilities and information flows, to ensure that these processes are adequately monitored and controlled. - 2.7 The undertaking has to document its internal organisational and operational structures and keep this documentation up to date and keep them for an appropriate time frame, taking into account prescribed record retention periods. - 2.8 The assessment of the appropriateness of the organisational and operational structure is required both at individual and group level.
+Inquiries addressed by the group supervisor, in cooperation with the college of supervisors, on the appropriateness of the organizational and operational structure may be expected where changes occur in the group's structures, as well as on interconnections and significant transactions between group entities.

-Guideline 3 - Significant decisions
+Guideline 3 - Decision-making